HIMB-Summer-Course-2021-Remote-Sensing/MeasuringReefs/MeasuringReefs.md

   - Check your dataset for any typos, missing values, etc.
   - Check that your dataset is saved in the “data” folder
-  - IMPORTANT: rename “MeasuringReefs.template.csv” to
-    “MeasuringReefs.YourInitials.csv”
-      - make sure you no longer have a file called “MeasuringReefs.template.csv”
-  - In RStudio: stage -\> commit -\> pull -\> push (goes to the Github repo you cloned)
+  - Drop your own dataset into the remote sensing module Slack channel
-  - Choose one person in the group to merge everyone’s dataset in a new master .csv file (e.g., “MeasuringReefs\_Master.csv”)
+  - The group data compiler will merge everyone’s dataset in a new master .csv file (i.e.,, “MeasuringReefs\_Master.csv”), using their own dataset (which contains the field data) as the starting point
-  - Once finished, everyone can pull the repo to get the master data file
+  - Once finished, the group data compiler should drop the master file back into the Slack channel
+  - Download the master data file and save to your on machine (in the “data” folder)

 Then analyze data: